 Long Island is a good place to include in your itinerary if you intend to visit Neil Island, Havelock and move on to destinations in North Andaman such as Mayabunder and Diglipur.
 We are more than happy to advise if you are planning such a trip.

-After a brief closure of the Andaman Trunk Road in February 2013, the road is now open to tourists again and it is possible to travel between Port Blair and Rangat by bus.
+It is possible to travel between Port Blair and Rangat by bus.
 You would need to get the bus at 6.45am from Port Blair to arrive in Rangat early enough to catch the 3.30pm boat from Yeratta (near Rangat) to Long Island.
-There are later buses up to 11am but the journey takes 6 hours, so you may have to stay the night in Rangat and get the 9am boat to Long Island the next day.
+There are later buses up to 11am but the journey takes 6 hours, so you may have to stay the night in Rangat and get the 9am boat to Long Island.

 Planning your trip to the Andaman Islands

 First of all, this is a restricted area, and foreign visitors must have a Restricted Area Permit.
 For those travelling by air, this is issued automatically when you arrive at the airport at Port Blair.
-You will get a permit for 30 days which is easily extended to 45 days at any main police station (the nearest one for Long Island is Rangat: you can go there and back in one day).
+You will get a permit for 30 days which is currently not extendable.
 There is no need to apply for your permit from outside the country: it is issued at the airport in any case, and is free of charge

 If travelling by ship, you must get your permit at the Foreigners’ Registration Office in Kolkata or Chennai.